shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 Notice that our program code was converted and digitized onto tape along with some rudimentary billing software (b).
 This is our first notion of a primitive operating system.

 ## Rise of Assembly Language(s)
 During this period, many architectures and instruction sets were developed (and constantly changed) as researchers experimented to make computers even fasters.
-Once technology progressed, developers began programming in assembly language (compilation for higher level langauges wasted the time of the computer)
+Once technology progressed, developers began programming in assembly language (compilation for higher level langauges wasted the time of the computer).
+However, the constantly changing instruction sets meant that the computers of these times were not compatible with each other.

-During this time, architecture and instruction sets are constantly changing as researchers are figuring out to making computer faster.
-Developers are programming in assembly language (as compilers waste time).
-Thus, they were not compatible with each other.
+## IBM standardizes the ISA

-The presence of the main and auxiliary computers (I/O) fills up space.
-IBM realizes that this is a barrier for small institution.
-They create a set of 3 computers that is fundamentally the same.
-The 3 machine have the same architecture (but with difference performace).
-Now, we have compatibility.
-This drives adoption of computers and standardization.
+With main and auxiliary (I/O) computers taking up so much space and money, IBM realized that this created barriers for smaller institution from adopting computers (and IBM missing out on potential customers).
+In response, IBM created a set of 3 computers who shared the same fundamental architecture (but with varying performances).
+Now, smaller institutions could afford computers and scale up as they needed to.
+Furthermore, these new computers drove efforts at standardization/compatiblity, and the adoption of computers.

+## Rise of UNIX
+As technology prog

 Later, we will see the minituraization of computers with the invention of transistors.
 70s: